Sterling Plumbing: Mid-20th century

 On April 9, 1940, it was announced the Sterling Faucet Company will be moved to Morgantown, West Virginia.
 On June 12, 1940, it was reported the Sterling Faucet Company completed the transference of its assets to the former Sabraton Works facility of the American Sheet and Tin Plate Company.
+J.W.
+Ruby was placed in charge of the Morgantown facility.

+During the United States’ participation in World War II, Sterling shifted the brass operations into military manufacturing.

 On October 20, 1944, Sterling Faucet Co. announced plans for a considerable expansion of the plant.

 On September 13, 1948, the company Sa-Mor Quality Brass, Inc. was established in Morgantown, West Virginia.

 In 1952, Sterling Faucet Company organized three corporations at Reedsville, West Virginia: Pittsburgh Valve Company, Sterling Manufacturing Company and Hardware Brass Manufacturing Company.
 By 1953 the three corporations in Reedsville had 62 employees.

 On July 9, 1953, Sterling Faucet Company incorporated Sa-Mor Quality Brass, Inc. as a new subsidiary with the name of Sterling Tubular Products.
 In 1953, the plant of Sterling Tubular Products had 87 workers while the plant of Sterling Faucet Company had 571 workers.